+Two points we might bring up, though.
+One, Sinclair is already hurting; the company lowered third-quarter guidance, citing auto advertising weakness and ad cancellations stemming from hurricane season.
 Two, Sinclair is due to report third-quarter earnings on Nov.
 4, two days after Election Day.
 However the presidential election turns out -- assuming we'll even know how it has turned out by then -- we wouldn't be surprised if that day's earnings call is a little noisier than normal.

 5. My Favorite Marsh & McLennan